 Deep, dark color.
 An earthy Chateauneuf but with eipe red berry scents and flavors playiing off of the savory notes.
 Full bodied with a rich mouth feel.
 This is what I expected, and it was a hit with other tasters

 Good color.
 Deep and dark with bright tones.
 Less barnyard on the nose than the Clefs d'Or Chateauneuf that preceded it, but there are brett-like tones in the flavors.
 Savory with a good texture but the cascade of fruit flavors that I always get from a Pegau Cuvee Reservee seem to be hiding or non-existent.
 The consensus at the table is that this is the lesser of the three Chateuneufs being poured tonight.
-I suspect this is merely a bad bottle, but it may be that the 1994 (not the greatest of vintages) is on the declien.
+I suspect this is merely a bad bottle.

 Good deep ruby color.
 Barnyard notes from the first sniff, and they continue to haunt the wine.
 Brett?
 They are not really objectionable but they seem to hide whatever fruit is still around.
 Savory more than fruity.
 A good wine; has Chateauneuf dui Pape traits but not a great deal of depth or complexity.